HenryObj/mypip/README.md

 This module is to simplify the access to my utility functions.
 Feel free to use it and suggest improvements 🤝

-## Last Update - 1st of September 2023
+## Last Update - 3rd of September 2023
-First commit

-## Some notes
-We shall present some cool functions here.
+## What is in this package?

+The codebase is separated in 4 main sections:
+    1. General utilities functions
+    2. Date & Time related functions
+    3. Internet related functions
+    4. ChatGPT related functions

+TODO => provide some examples in this README to make it more convenient.

 **Dependencies**
 If not already installed, this module will install the following packages and their dependencies: